elie222/inbox-zero/packages/resend/README.md

 yarn # pnpm won't work
 ```

-Then to start it you can run:
+Then from the package root, you can run:

 ```bash
 yarn dev
 ```

+To see the stats email, go to http://localhost:3010/preview/stats.